fuzzyVineStone/ECS/README.md

 	...
 ```

-You can add components through function returns for more complicated assignment.
+You can add components through function returns for more complex assignment.

 ```Lua
 ...